Xornop/ha-snowflakes-card/README.md

 - The card respects `prefers-reduced-motion` — snowflakes are hidden for users who have enabled reduced motion in their OS settings.
 - The card takes up no space in the layout (height: 0).
 Place it anywhere in a grid view.
-- Wrapping it in a `conditional` card is the recommended way to control visibility.
+- Wrapping it in a `conditional` card is the recommended way to control visibility, for example use a time/date condition to only show the card during the holidays.

 ## License